bastingup/Embertrades/README.md

 The software is connected to Binance via its API.
 Front- and backend communicate via API.

 All index files are for development purposes, the main files are the actual core files.
+The project is still under early development.
+Todos are seperating the main into respective classes, getting rid of the huge amount of global variables and connecting it to the frontend for proper usage.